When Art Meets STEM, a Path to Recreate the Universe

 Leonardo da Vinci

 From our first cell diagram drawings in primary school to the advanced visualizations that illuminate our communities’ journeys; visual literacy is an essential tool in learning and communicating biology.
-Historically, drawing was assumed to be part of biology students and professionals toolbox.
+Historically, drawing was assumed to be part of biology students and professionals' toolboxes.

 Today’s visual artists in STEAM initiatives are the heirs of those learning traditions as many incorporate explicit notes of esthetics, visual literacy, and communication.
 These initiatives have wide-spanning benefits including broader access and inclusion in STEM, enhanced learning of scientific concepts, building technical skills that are underserved in the curriculum, and enhancing students’ mastery of design and cross-disciplinary collaboration.

-While the demand for a strong STEM workforce is growing and is being recognized by academic, non-profit, and government institutions alike; there are challenges that threaten our ability to recruit, train, and retain such a workforce in ways that are effective, sustainable and innovative.
+While the demand for a strong STEM workforce is growing and is being recognized by academic, non-profit, and government institutions alike; some challenges threaten our ability to recruit, train, and retain such a workforce in ways that are effective, sustainable and innovative.

 When we think of integrating arts and science, the most obvious art form that comes to mind is visual arts.
 After all, most scientists have had to generate diagrams to communicate their science effectively.
 At the same time, performance artists such as dancers and theater performers also lend themselves to integrate into science education and training.